 A number of storm water pit upgrade projects have been scoped for works during 2020/21.

-Emerging Issues, Risks and Opportunities
+Locations include Wood Street, Scott Street, and East Street in Tenterfield.
+Other works are planned in Urbenville at Stephen Street and Welch Street.

-Staffing resources are limited and demands high given the increased level of grant funding on major works.
+Staffing resources are limited and demands high given the increased level of grant funding on other major works.